-liaise with the primary school to gain information on each student.
+Each student needs in transition phases are different.
+For transition from primary school, the school liaise with the primary school to gain information on each student.
 At the open evening, the SENCo is available for provisional talks about individual student's needs.
 The SENCo and the inclusion team will meet with the students with additional needs identified by primary school, and will organise additional transition visits to ease the transfer to secondary school.
-During the summer holidays, a summer school is organised for incoming Year 7s, with all students invited to attend.
-The SENCo will attend a transition meeting with the parent/carers and the primary school for students with an EHCP.
+During the summer holidays, a summer school is organised for incoming year 7s, with all students invited to attend.
+The SENCo will attend a transition meeting with the parents and the primary school for students with an EHCP.

-At the start of Year 7, for the first term, students line up after break and lunch in their classes and are taken to the classes by the class teacher in order to help familiarise students with the school layout.
+At the start of year 7, for the first term, students line up after break and lunch in their classes and are taken to the classes by the class teacher.

-During Year 9, options evening supports and informs the students choices towards choosing GCSE options, with staff on hand to guide students effectively.
+During year 9, options evening supports and informs the students choices towards choosing GCSE options, with staff on hand to guide students effectively.
 The SENCo will meet with the students with EHCP to complete the annual review prior to completing the options process.
 All students are supported through tutor time with this process.

-During Year 10 at the annual review, for students with an EHCP preliminary discussions will be made regarding the ideal next destination for students.
+During year 10 at the annual review, for students with an EHCP preliminary discussions will be made regarding the ideal next destination for students.
 Students will complete tutor time activities and discussions on the next step process as well as participating in a period of work experience.
-In Year 11 students with EHCPs will have a meeting with Services for Young People from the local authority.
+In Year 11 students with EHCPs will have a meeting with the Services for young people from the local authority.
 The annual review which will be held in the autumn term and will lead to consultation from the local authority for preferred locations.
-Students and parent/carers s are advised to look into Post 16 course providers during Year 10, and attend open days and evenings.
+Students and parents are advised to look into post 16 course providers during year 10, and attend open days and evenings.
 The SENCo and careers department, will provide notice of when these will be held.

 14. What should I do if I have a complaint about my child's SEN support?
+T